lidofinance/lido-dao/docs/node-operator-manual.md

 > second — `0.8` StETH.

 The fee is nominated in StETH, a liquid version of ETH2 token introduced by the Lido protocol.
-The tokens correspond 1:1 to the Ether that the token holder would be able get by burning their StETH if transfers were already enabled in the Beacon chain.
+The tokens correspond 1:1 to the Ether that the token holder would be able to get by burning their StETH if transfers were already enabled in the Beacon chain.
 At any time point, the total amount of StETH tokens is equal to the total amount of Ether controlled by the protocol on both ETH1 and ETH2 sides.

 When a user submits Ether to the pool, they get the same amount of freshly-minted StETH tokens.
-When reward is received on the ETH2 side, each StETH holder’s balance increases by the same percentage that the total amount of protocol-controlled Ether has increased, corrected for the protocol fee which is taken by [minting new StETH tokens] to the fee recipients.
+When the reward is received on the ETH2 side, each StETH holder’s balance increases by the same percentage that the total amount of protocol-controlled Ether has increased, corrected for the protocol fee which is taken by [minting new StETH tokens] to the fee recipients.